FrodoTheTrue/pegas/README.md

 # :white_check_mark: :red_circle: Testla [![Build Status](https://travis-ci.org/FrodoTheTrue/testla.svg?branch=master)](https://travis-ci.org/FrodoTheTrue/testla)
-Write tests in JS comments!
+Write tests in JS comments! (inspired by JSDoc)
 ## Description
-Testla - simple testing framework for Node.js platfrom.
+Testla - simple testing framework for Node.js platfrom (later maybe for client).
 It allows to write tests to functions in comments to this function (yea, like in JSDoc) in simple format.
-This library first done for small scripts, you no need more files to test your app (except config maybe) and you can take tests and docs in one moment.
+This library first done for small scripts, you no need more files to test your app and you can take tests and docs in one moment.
 ## Usage
 1) Install Testla:
 ```